imagej/imagej.github.io/pages/Multi-View_Deconvolution.md

 plugin will quit.

-![Shows the second dialog that queries detailed parameters](mv_deconvolution.png
+![Shows the second dialog that queries detailed parameters](/images/pages/mv_deconvolution.png
-"Shows the second dialog that queries detailed parameters")
+"Shows the second dialog that queries detailed parameters")"

 In the second dialog, you have to define the detailed instruction of how to run the multi-view deconvolution.